rst777/holbertonschool-simple_shell/README.md

 ## Print_env function

-### Declaration and initialization:

-char ** approx;: Declares a pointer towards a character pointer, used to browse the table approximately.
+Declares a function that will display all current environment variables.

+## extern char **environ; :

+This line declares an approximately external variable which contains environmental variables for the program.
-Evil = approximately;: Initialized approximately with the global variable approximately, which is a table of character strings representing the environment variables.
+It is a table of pointers on character strings, each chain representing an environment variable in the name form = value.
-Course loop:

-While (*approx): The loop continues as long as the pointer approx does not point to null.Each element of the table approximately is a character string representing an `` environment variable '.

-`Printf ("%s \ n ", *approx)`;: Displays the character string pointed out by approx.
-Envis ++;: Go to the next element of the table.

 ## Check_ Exit_command
 But: Check if the user entered the "exit" command.If this is the case, release the memory allocated for `Buffer` and leave the program.